varnish/varnish-wiki/source/content/tutorials/varnish/run_varnish.rst

 CLI interface authentication
 ............................

-By default the CLI interface is protected with a simple, yet powerful "Pre Shared Key" authentication method, which do not provide secrecy.
+By default the CLI interface is protected with a simple, yet powerful "Pre Shared Key" authentication method, which does not provide secrecy.

-To authenticate and use a CLI connection, you need to know the contents of this file which was created duing startup and this file contains a random content and is only accessible to the user who started varnishd , in order to answer the cryptographic challenge varnishd issues, see Authentication with -S.
+To authenticate and use a CLI connection, you need to know the contents of this file which was created doing startup and this file contains a random content and is only accessible to the user who started varnishd , in order to answer the cryptographic challenge varnishd issues, see Authentication with -S.